MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-collections-vector-class.md

 ##  <a name="insertat"></a>Metodo Vector:: InsertAt

-Inserisce l'elemento specificato nell'oggetto Vector corrente dopo l'elemento identificato dall'indice specificato.
+Inserisce l'elemento specificato nel vettore corrente in corrispondenza dell'elemento identificato dall'indice specificato.

 ### <a name="syntax"></a>Sintassi